 The amended and restated senior credit facility is collateralized by substantially all of the assets, excluding real estate, of the Company and its subsidiaries.
 In addition, the Company's subsidiaries are joint and several guarantors of the obligations and the Company's ownership interests in its subsidiaries are pledged to collateralize the obligations.
 The agreement contains certain restrictive provisions which include but are not limited to, requiring the Company to maintain certain financial ratios and limits upon the Company's ability to incur additional indebtedness, make certain acquisitions or investments, sell assets or make other restricted payments, including dividends, (all as are defined in the loan agreement).
-The senior subordinated notes also contain similar restrictive provisions limiting the Company's ability to, among other things, incur additional indebtedness, make certain acquisitions or investments, sell assets or make certain restricted payments that include but are not limited to purchases or redemptions of the Company's capital stock.
+The senior subordinated notes also contain similar restrictive provisions limiting the Company's ability to, among other things, incur additional indebtedness, make certain acquisitions or investments, sell assets or make certain the loan agreement of the placement, sell assets or make certain restricted payments that include but are not limited to purchases or redemptions of the Company's capital stock.